skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/character-appendix.md

 **Dagian Naveen:** Acacius’ classmate.
 Fights with light and a golden scythe.
 She has long, wavy, dark purple hair, and wears a gold circlet and bangles.

-**Dalileh Khan:** The Practical Combat teacher and a veteran from the Rainy Wars.
+**Dalileh Khan:** The Practical Combat teacher and a veteran from the Rainy Wars, who earned herself the nickname "Unrelenting Storm."
 She uses water magic and enjoys adding aesthetic effects to her spells.
 A fashionable woman with dark hair, brown skin, and a wide smile.
 Students should address her as “Master Dalileh.”

 **Dreyminn:** Luka’s crow spirit friend.
 It has a silver sigil between its eyes and unknown capabilities.
 Acacius and his friend Zaire once kidnapped this crow spirit for unknown reasons.